Korean War Legacy Project

 Radar on the Ship

 Carl Witwer elaborates on the responsibilities he had managing the radar on ship.
-He also discusses how his task force was managed.
+He also discussed how his task force was managed.
 He includes information about how large the fleet of ships were that he was included in.
+He explains the most dangerous threat was floating mines that were dropped in the sea by North Koreans disguised as fishermen.
+If one of them hit a ship, it could take out the entire end of the ship.

 Share this Clip +